kemojal/phase-timeline-challenge/README.md

 - `feature/track-list`: Implement track list component and its tests
 - `feature/keyframe-list`: Implement keyframe list component and its tests
 - `feature/playhead`: Implement playhead component and its tests
-- `feature/integration`: Implement integration tests
-- `feature/`: Implement new feature
+- `feature/state-management`: Implement state management for the timeline`

 ## User Behavior Requirements